geopython/stetl/examples/bgt/README.md

-This is a trivial example: transforming Dutch topo-data (BGT) to a GML feature collection.
+In this example Dutch large-scale topo-data (BGT) to a flattened GML feature collection.
+Needs some finalization.